woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_shipping-zone-methods.md

 }
 ```

-## Delete a product variation ##
+## Delete a shipping method from a shipping zone ##

-This API helps you delete a product variation.
+This API helps you delete a shipping method from a shipping zone.

 ### HTTP request ###